Great faith!

 3. “Take courage; get up, Jesus is calling you.”
 No matter how you feel, and what situation you are in, today Jesus is calling you, in love.
 He is not rebuking you or judging you, he is just asking, “What do you want me to do for you?”
 Make the time, to be on your own, and to reflect upon this call and question.
 How will you answer?
 Spend time with Jesus and let him speak to you.

-4. Today is Mission Sunday.
-There are many around us, and in the world, who like, Bartimaeus, need our help.
+4. There are many around us, and in the world, who, like Bartimaeus, need our help.
 It could be that at times we are blind to these people, and to their needs, we are blind to the injustices happening around us.
 What will be your family’s contribution?

 5. Together with your family find the right time to read this Gospel.
 The environment helps, so before you start, prepare;